adamfoneil/GridEditor.RazorPages/README.md

 This is something I've used internally forever in some version or another for implementing inline table editing.
 I know there are much more polished and capable table editors out there, but they rely on javascript.
 I like to do stuff in Razor where possible, and in the very simplest way.
 (There is javascript in my solution, but you might can tell it's not my first love.)
-Also, my approach has no particular backend/database/ORM dependency.
+Also, please note my approach has no particular backend/database/ORM dependency.
+In my examples, I'm using [Postulate](https://postulate-orm.io) as my ORM.

 To use this:
 - install nuget package **GridEidtor.RazorPages**